LambdaHack/LambdaHack/PLAYING.markdown

                Q      quit without saving
                .      wait
                ,      pick up an object
-               :      look around
+               :      toggle the look mode
                <      ascend a level
                >      descend a level
+               TAB    cycle among heroes on the level 0--9   select a hero anywhere in the dungeon

-One of the ways of moving throughout the level is with the vi text editor keys (also known as "Rogue-like keys"):
+One of the ways of moving throughout the level is with the vi text editor keys (also known as "Rogue-like keys").

                key    command
                k      up